magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_sense-contact-the-fountain-of-wisdom.md

 to be dealt with again.

-For example, those practitioners who are never content, be they in monasteries, forests, or mountains, wander on ‘ pilgrimage’ looking at this, that and the other, thinking they’ll find contentment that way.
+For example, those practitioners who are never content, be they in monasteries, forests, or mountains, wander on ‘*dhutaṅga* pilgrimage’ looking at this, that and the other, thinking they’ll find contentment that way.
 They go, and then they come back.
 They didn’t see anything.
 They try going to a mountain top.
 ‘Ah!
 This is the spot, now I’m right.’
 They feel at peace for a few days and then get tired of it.
 ‘Oh, well, off to the seaside.’
 ‘Ah, here it’s nice and cool.
 This’ll do me fine.’
 After a while they get tired of the seaside as well.
 Tired of the forests, tired of the mountains, tired of the seaside, tired of everything.
-This is not being tired of things in the right sense,[^3] this is not It’s simply boredom, a kind of wrong view.
+This is not being tired of things in the right sense,[^3] this is not right view.
+It’s simply boredom, a kind of wrong view.
 Their view is not in accordance with the way things are.

 When they get back to the monastery, ‘Now, what will I do?
 I’ve been all over and came back with nothing.’
 So they throw away their bowls and